 This post may contain affiliate links, which means that I make a small commission off items you purchase at no additional cost to you.
 Please read my policy page.

-Are you ready to step-up your french fry game?
+Are you ready to step up your french fry game?
 These flavorful vegan polenta fries are a must-try.
-They’re from The Friendly Vegan Cookbook by yours truly (Michelle Cehn) and Toni Okamoto (founder of Plant Based on a Budget).
 Don’t worry, there’s no deep fryer necessary!
 Just pop ’em in the oven and get ready to wow your friends with this unique side dish.

 Tip: Like most fries, these lose their pizzaz after being refrigerated, so plan to enjoy them right out of the oven!

 Potatoes may be the gold standard for fries at restaurants and fast food chains but polenta offers a uniquely delicious flavor and texture to fries that will leave you wondering where these have been all your life!
 Made from coarsely ground corn, polenta is a staple dish in Italy and is very versatile as a comfort food.
 This recipe in particular calls for grits, not the ready-made tube of polenta that is meant for super-quick meals.
 Corn grits come in two types of grind—stone-ground and consistent grind.
 Either kind is totally up to you!
 Just know that stone-ground offers a bit more variance in terms of texture and color.

 Nutrient-wise, grits offer a solid dose of carotenoids which are thought to be helpful in decreasing the risk of certain cancers and eye disease.
 Polenta is also rich in vitamins A and C and is naturally gluten-free!

 Looking for some ideas on how to best enjoy your polenta fries?
 Here is a list of just a few of our favorite ways to pair up these delicious fries!